 Figure 17 – CTC – SCADA Data Flow Control

 With the driver, the client application can get signaling data (such as train schedules, train locations, alarms) and also send back 3rd status to CTC server.
 The CTC server and the client application communicate periodically in 3 seconds.
 This communication process is handled by the driver.
 The driver also handles about flow control of communication between server and client such as establishing connection, making communication for data exchanges, auto reconnection, closing connection and sending heartbeat must be handled by the driver.

+Please add the signalling driver architecture here.

+For further detais for the on the protocol between Signalling and SCADA please refer to ICD – XXX – XXXX

 ONVIF Driver

+The requirement of the tender is for SCADA to interface to CCTV system.
+This will be done base on open protocol i.e. ONVIF.
+Via this protocol only the live view (which is relavant to operation) for the CCTV will be shown in the SCADA system.
+All playback and other CCTV control be done within the CCTV workstation.
+ONVIF has various profiles witihon the standard.
+Profile-S will be implemented for this interface.
+Profile-S driver will be added and implemented in Zenon to execute this interface.

 ONVIF (Open Network Video Interface Forum) is a global and open industry forum with the goal of facilitating the development and use of a global open standard for the interface of physical IP-based security products, for example to create a standard for how IP products within video surveillance and other physical security areas can communicate with each other.

 Communication in the Onvif specification using web service technology.
 Web service is a standardization method for communication between applications using XML, SOAP, and WSDL standards.
 XML is used as description syntax, SOAP is used to transfer messages, and WSDL is used to describe services.